growr-xyz/growr-documentation/flows/C-Risk-Mgmt-4-Loan-Disbursement.md

 # Loan Disbursement
 Disbursement of the loans occur immediately after a loan is approved and registered on-chain.
-There a two approaches for disbursement implementation - off-chain and on-chain.
+There are two approaches for disbursement implementation - off-chain and on-chain.
 Both models are presented below.
 ## On-Chain Model
 In this scenario, the disbursement transactions are executed on-chain by the Pond smart contract.
 ```mermaid